justinjhendrick/learnxinyminutes-docs/parasail.html.markdown

 //  2.
 Modules
 //  Modules are composed of an interface and a class
-//  ParaSail has object orientation
+//  ParaSail has object orientation features

+//  modules can be defined as 'concurrent'
-concurrent interface Locked_Box<Content_Type is Assignable<>> is
+//  which allows 'locked' and 'queued' parameters concurrent interface Locked_Box<Content_Type is Assignable<>> is
    // Create a box with the given content func Create(C : optional Content_Type) -> Locked_Box;